Mark Canha Preview, Player Props: Brewers vs. Padres

-On Friday, Mark Canha (.417 on-base percentage in past 10 games, 77 points above season-long percentage) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 8:10 PM ET.
+On Saturday, Mark Canha (.452 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Pedro Avila.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Twins.
+He strung together two hits (going 2-for-4) in his last game against the Padres.

 Mark Canha Game Info & Props vs. the Padres